dvfrancis/craftr/TESTING.md

 ### JavaScript

-- Click to view the [JavaScript Validation Report](documentation/validation/javascript/).
+- Click to view the [JavaScript Validation Report](documentation/validation/javascript/javascript-validation-report.pdf).

 - All JavaScript code was tested using [JSHint](https://jshint.com/).

+- I did not need to use JavaScript in this project, except for the provision of Bootstrap Toast messages.

 ### Python